nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     1a1.
 Ultron informs the user that no openings of that status exist Use case ends

-**Use case:  UC 6 - Sort openings by deadline**
+**Use case:  UC 6 - List openings with upcoming keydates**

 **MSS**

-1. User enters a command to sort all openings by deadline in ascending order
+1. User enters a command to list all openings by keydates in ascending order, specifying a number of days
-2. Ultron shows the user a list of openings that contain deadlines, sorted by deadlines in ascending order Use case ends.
+2. Ultron shows the user a list of openings that contain keydates, sorted by keydates in ascending order Use case ends.

 *{More to be added}*